A Special Feature from 1 Morel Mushroom Lane

 I am from Eastern Kentucky, Pike County as a matter of fact.
 I guess you could say I am a true Hillbilly and proud of it.
 I grew up on home grown food, local fish, and wild game.
 Although my favorite mountain food is the Morel Mushroom.
 Every year my Grandmother, brother and myself would travel to visit her sister in West Virgina.
 If, we timed our trip just right we would go mushroom hunting.
 However, I never had any luck finding them I guess I was to young.
 But my Aunt and Grandmother would find loads of them every year.
 We would hurry back to my Aunt's house and have a feast.
 She would clean them roll them in cornmeal, salt and pepper and fry them in a cast iron skillet.
 I can taste them as I'm typing this.
 There would always be a lot left over, so her and my Grandmother would fry them and freeze them in freezer bags.
 When our visit was over we would put them into a cooler and bring them back home and have several more meals of this wonderful food.
 As I got older as w ell as my Aunt and Grandmother the trips stopped and so did the mushrooms, how I missed them so.
 I lost my Grandmother in December of 2003, but I had some really good memories of her and the things we did together, especially those trips to West Virginia.
 In the following year after her death my husband and I had to cut down and old apple tree that was dying in our front yard.
 I think it was in the late fall.
 The next spring we were getting ready to do our first yard work, so I grabbed a rake and went to where the apple tree used to be.
 To my surprise there was about a 14x14 foot square patch in the yard that was full of my favorite food - the wonderful MOREL!!!
 One can only image my surprise and excitement.
 I ran and got my husband and showed him and he could not believe his eyes either.
 I ran into the house and grabbed the largest mixing bowl I had and went back and started picking.
 Our neighbors were out and asked what I was doing and when I told them they laughed at me.
 But the joke was on them.
 I did not give them any although I did offer.
 They did not want them, and I was really rather glad of that.
 That following evening I prepared them as My Aunt and Grandmother had taught me to do and my son got to enjoy them for the first time.
 He as well fell in love with them.
 I gathered enough of them for three more meals and had enough left to take to my Great Aunt and Uncle whom were overjoyed as well.
 Sadly, that was the only time I found them in my yard, but I do know this - they were a gift from my Grandmother.
 I am so happy to have found them, for they brought back very special memories for me.

-what I was looking for.
-So, about 5 hours later, long after the
+was looking for.
+So, about 5 hours later,

-emerged from the woods to the relief of my mother.
-I had a stick
+woods to the relief of my mother.
+I had a

 When I was a child, always saw my grandpa proudly standing over a mound of shrooms on a blanket every year in the spring.
 I tried my luck with my parents a few times as a young adult without success and quickly lost interest.
 One spring about 15 yrs ago I went to visit them and they showed me their success one day so I accompanied them with my brother to the same spot the following day.
 After an hour into searching with no luck, I was prepared to give up when I sat down on a fallen tree to rest and spotted the first morel.
 I'd always heard when there's one, there's generally more so I looked around before picking it.
 To my amazement they were everywhere.
 Within 4 days we harvested about 800 in a 200 sq ft area and had to make room in the freezer even after sharing dozens upon dozens with family & friends.
 I've returned to this same wooded area year after year and haven't found a single one there since.
 A few years after that season, I stepped on a large one in a grassy field immediately before finding another of equal size over 9" tall less than a foot apart.
 If I never find another one the rest of my life, I'll always cherish the memory spending that quality time with the family!